prometheus-operator/prometheus-operator/Documentation/api.md

 ## StorageSpec

 StorageSpec defines the configured storage for a group Prometheus servers.
-If neither `emptyDir` nor `volumeClaimTemplate` is specified, then by default an [EmptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) will be used.
+If no storage option is specified, then by default an [EmptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) will be used.
+If multiple storage options are specified, priority will be given as follows: EmptyDir, Ephemeral, and lastly VolumeClaimTemplate.

 <em>appears in: [AlertmanagerSpec](#alertmanagerspec), [PrometheusSpec](#prometheusspec), [ThanosRulerSpec](#thanosrulerspec)</em>